department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/burial-costs.md

 <div class="va-introtext">

-If you’re the legally recognized spouse or a designated (legally chosen) family member of a Veteran who died, we may pay you a set amount for burial and funeral costs.
-This is called an allowance.
-We may also help with transportation costs.
-Find out how to get allowances.
+Find out how to get allowances to help cover burial, funeral, and transportation costs.

 </div>